honhathuy/GaussianSpa/README.md

 </p>
 Please put dynamic badges using https://shields.io/badges

-## We are wrapping up the code.
-The code will be released in late Feb.
-2025!
+## This work has been accepted by CVPR 2025.
+We are working on the camera-ready manuscript and wrapping up the code.
 # Update log
 **Feb:** Results evaluated by metrics.py across all scenes are available now.